 But before that, the retailer needs to know not only their inventory but also what data is incoming.
 ML-powered software leverages data to generate dynamic pricing solutions.

-ML works on a simple philosophy – the larger the data sets, the better the learning process, and the better the outcome.
+ML follows a simple principle: the larger the datasets, the better the learning process and the better the outcome.
 Over time, ML-based software continues to improve in performance.

 Analysts can consider other factors when implementing dynamic pricing.
 For example, an analyst could consider factors such as weather, demand, the company's operating costs, competition, the minimum price, and the best price, among others.

-Ultimately, for a competitive pricing strategy, ML solutions can repeatedly scrape the web to collect important information about prices set by competitors for similar products, as well as consumers' opinions about these products, and pricing history over the past few days/weeks.
+Ultimately, for a competitive pricing strategy, ML solutions can repeatedly scrape the web to collect important information about competitors' prices for similar products, consumer opinions about these products, and pricing history over the past few days/weeks.

 So, when ML is used, what difference does it make in dynamic pricing?
 AI and ML enable more comprehensive data analysis, resulting in improved resolution functionality.